mfojtik/elisinwonderland/wp-content/plugins/social-media-builder/readme.txt

 * Bug fixed connected to post selection, where social buttons should be shown.

 = 1.3.0 =
-* Added clone functionlity
+* Added clone functionlity.
-* UI changes
+* UI changes.

 = 1.2.9 =
 * PHP notice was fixed inside Widget section.